fortepc/scantools/AcrobatJavascripts/Readme.md

 # This page is very new and very much unfinished.
 Please excuse my mess, I will come back and update this with better instructions, better information, and better grammar and formtting later.

 # Adobe Acrobat Javascripts
 In this folder you'll find all my javascript tools that are made to be added to a document.
 So far I just have the one.
-You use theses scripts by opening the "JavaScript" tool set, then opening "Document JavaScripts", then type a name for the script you're adding, click "add", them paste in the entire script.
+You use theses scripts by opening the "JavaScript" tool set, then opening "Document JavaScripts", then type a name for the script you're adding, click "add", them paste in the entire script then click okay, and close the "Document JavaScripts" window.
+If the script you're using has an output, it will be in the console.
+So just click on that "console" button on the  "JavaScript" toolset bar

 ## PDFScanJobCalc